mx2913/funkwhale/docs/installation/debian.rst

-Paste the secret key you generated earlier at the entry ``DJANGO_SECRET_KEY`` and populate the ``DATABASE_URL`` and ``CACHE_URL`` values based on how you configured your PostgreSQL and Redis servers in
+Paste the secret key you generated earlier at the entry ``DJANGO_SECRET_KEY`` and populate the ``DATABASE_URL`` and ``CACHE_URL`` values based on how you configured your PostgreSQL and Redis servers in.
-:doc:`external dependencies <./external_dependencies>`.

 Database setup
 --------------